EdisonCat/blackboard/README.md

 PersonDao.java is used to access person(student/professor) datasource and operate, this class can be called by PersonService.class.

 #### ProgramDao.java
-ProgramDao.java is ued to access program datasource and operate, this class can be called by ProgramService.class.
+ProgramDao.java is used to access program datasource and operate, this class can be called by ProgramService.class.

+#### CourseDao.java
+CourseDao.java is used to access course datasource and operate, this class can be called by CourseService.class.

 ---
 ### API(Controllers):